NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.21)
+(Version 2.21.2)

-•  Updated the Chinese (Simplified), French and Russian translations.
+•  Just a bug fix.

 ### Fixed:

-♦ The app was crashing on startup when checking if there wasn't any other instance running.
-♦ The eye-dropper of the color selector window was not updating the RGBA values when dragging accross the screen.
+♦ The app was not being able to load the SharpDX libraries.

 ### Known Bugs: